 DevOps has emerged as a method to address this.
 A big part of it is to change the mindset and allow for more collaboration.
 Another key is the leveraging of workflow orchestration tools, including AI workflow automation platforms.
 That is, there is a need to identify the various opportunities to automate tedious and repetitive processes.
 This will not only help improve the agility of IT but also free up more room for talented engineers to spend time on more serious matters.

 Beyond Notifications: Common tools for IT allow for the alerting of employees when there is a problem.
 This is certainly valuable and can help avoid bigger issues, such as outages.

 However, these systems can also result in a flood of alerts and many of these can be for trivial matters.
-So a better approach is to automate this – and this is where workflow orchestration comes it.
-A bot can remediate the problem without having any human intervention.
+So a better approach is to automate this – and this is where workflow orchestration comes in.
+A bot can remediate the problem without any human intervention.
 When done at scale, this can lead to significant benefits for an IT organization.

 True Return: It’s unfortunate but many technologies fail to live up to their claims (hey, it’s almost become a cliché!).
 This is due to a variety of factors like insufficient training, lack of customization, the ongoing maintenance costs, and the technical debt.

 But with Workflow orchestration, the benefits can be significant.
 It’s about essentially having a self-driving organization, resulting in much higher productivity, lower error rates and higher customer satisfaction.